cosmic-reionization/pyC2Ray/docs/installation.rst

 1. Automatic Installation
 --------------------------------

 ``pyC2Ray`` provides an automatic build system that allows for easy installation.
+It is good practice to install the code in a dedicated Python or Conda environment (see instruction **2**) without needing to install the requirements.

 .. code-block:: bash